The Reports Explorer appears as follows:

 The menu across the top has the following functions:

 New: contains functions to create a new report (if you're using a Report Designer license; users with Report Viewer licenses cannot create reports) and a new schedule (if you have permission to create schedules).

-Tools: contains the Tags, Options, Formulas, Templates, Security, Change Password, Import Report, Export Report, Setup, Download application log, Download Support Package, Refresh Server Collections, Upload a Logo Image, and Check for Updates functions.
+Tools: contains the Tags, Options, Formulas, Templates, Manage Reports, Security, Change Password, Import Report, Export Report, Setup, Download application log, Download Support Package, Refresh Server Collections, Upload a Logo Image, and Check for Updates functions.
 Note that some of these functions are only available to administrator users.

 Help: has functions to display help, go to the Technical Support page, go to the Knowledgebase page, submit a support ticket, display the About dialog, or launch the Reports Explorer training.